 Hospice care can also be provided in a senior living community or nursing facility.
 The hospice benefit covers the cost of the care related to the disease or diagnosis, but it does not cover daily room and board charges of the facility.

-If a patient needs 24/7 care, hospices may transport the patient to a special inpatient facility for a short period of time to manage symptoms, with the goal of returning the patient to their home.
+If a patient needs 24/7 care to manage a crisis, in some cases the hospice team can provide this in the home.
+If it’s not possible to manage the symptoms in this setting, the hospice may transport the patient to a special inpatient facility for a short period of time, with the goal of returning the patient to their home.
 This cost is covered under hospice.

 For patients being cared for at home, some hospice providers offer respite care to allow friends and family to have a break from caregiving.
 Respite care can be provided for up to five days each time it is used.
 During this time, the patient is cared for either in a hospice facility or in beds that are set aside in nursing homes or hospitals.